marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/08_all_vs_unique_sequencing_fpkm.pdf}
-\caption{\textbf{Reads aligning to multiple regions of the genome have little effect on the estimated gene expression levels.}}{FPKM gene expression values were calculated using the same quantification pipeline for all reads (y-axis) or reads that only align to a single position in
+\caption{{Reads aligning to multiple regions of the genome have little effect on the estimated gene expression levels.}}{FPKM gene expression values were calculated using the same quantification pipeline for all reads (y-axis) or reads that only align to a single position in